Making a Process Workflow

 Starting a workflow

-In the section called Workflow in the editor, the first step says Configure who can start this process.
+The first step says Configure who can start this process.
 By default, only the Flow Admin can start the process.
-If you click Change, you can add individual users or groups to the process, so they can initiate items.
+If you click Change, a popup will appear that lets you choose other Flow Admins and also individual users or groups who can initiate items.
 You can also configure this from Share settings.